Computability and Complexity of Categorical Structures: Introduction

 \section{Introduction}

 Categories are used in almost every branch of mathematics and theoretical computer science.
 As of late, a large part of theoretical physics also use categorical structures.
 There are, however, parts of mathematics that have not been conducive to categorical thinking.
-We are interested in what exactly can and cannot be constructed/computed/described using category theory?
+We are interested in what exactly can and cannot be constructed or computed using category theory?
 What is within its ability to describe and what is outside its ability?
-We shall use the words ``constructed,'' ``computed'' and ``described'' interchangeably throughout this paper.
+We shall use the words ``constructed,'' and ``computed'' interchangeably throughout this paper.

 In the 1930's mathematicians asked what processes are computable and what processes are not.
 Although there was much intuition, there was no clear way to answer this question until there was a concrete model of computation.
 Alan Turing introduced the idea of a Turing machine in order to formulate the intuitive notion of a computation.
-By fixing our ideas with one particular computational model, he was able to move the discussion forward.
-In a similar vain, if we are going to move forward investigating what can and cannot be described by categories, we are going to need a concrete computational model of categorical constructions.
+By fixing our ideas with one particular model, he was able to move the discussion forward.
+In a similar vain, if we are going to move forward investigating what can and cannot be described by categories, we are going to need a concrete model of categorical constructions.

 In \cite{KCC} I formulated a programming language that described categories, functors and natural transformations.
 The programing language was named {\it Sammy} in honor of Sammy Eilenberg who was one of the founders of category theory and who also had a deep interest in formal language theory and computability theory.
 Sammy has certain constants and its operations are simple categorical constructs (like composition of functors and Kan extensions of functors) that are used in everyday mathematical reasoning.We will examine what categorical structures can be constructed by a Sammy program and what structures cannot.